Jakob-Bach/Alternative-Feature-Selection/README.md

 - `afs.py`: Classes for alternative feature selection.
   `AlternativeFeatureSelector` is the abstract superclass.
-  It contains solver configuration, the dissimilarity-based definition of alternatives, and the two search procedures, i.e., sequential as well as simultaneous.
+  It contains code for solver handling, the dissimilarity-based definition of alternatives, and the two search procedures, i.e., sequential as well as simultaneous (sum-objective and min-objective).
-  To integrate a particular feature selector, you need to create a subclass.
+  To integrate a new feature-selection method, you need to create a subclass.
-  The subclass needs to define the optimization problem of the feature selector (the objective function and maybe constraints) in `initialize_solver()` and the process of solving the optimization problem in `select_and_evaluate()`.
+  The subclass needs to define the optimization problem of the feature-selection method (the objective function and maybe constraints) in `initialize_solver()` and the process of solving the optimization problem in `select_and_evaluate()`.
   The search procedures for alternatives implemented in `AlternativeFeatureSelector` basically add further constraints (for alternatives) to the optimization problem and call the solving routine.
-  We did this subclassing for the four feature selectors in our experiments, i.e., mutual information (univariate filter), FCBF, model-based importance, and greedy wrapper.
+  We did this subclassing for the five feature-selection methods in our experiments, i.e., mutual information (univariate filter), FCBF, model-based importance, mRMR, and greedy wrapper.
+  There are further abstract superclasses extracting commonalities between feature selectors.
+  In particular, `WhiteBoxFeatureSelector` is a good starting point if you want to optimize your objective with a solver (rather than only using the solver to check constraints while optimizing a black-box objective separately).
+  `LinearQualityFeatureSelector` defines an objective that sums up the quality of individual features, so your subclass only has to define how to compute these qualities.
-- `prediction.py`: Functions to make predictions for the experimental pipeline and two of our feature selectors that use prediction models (model-based and wrapper).
+- `prediction.py`: Functions to make predictions for the experimental pipeline and two of our feature-selection methods that use prediction models (model-based and wrapper).

 ## Demo

 Running alternative feature selection only requires three steps:

-1) Create the feature selector (our code contains four different ones).
+1) Create the feature selector (our code contains five different ones).
 2) Set the dataset:
-    - feature-part and prediction target separated, train-test split
+    - Four parameters: feature part and prediction target are separated, train-test split
-    - data types: `DataFrame` and `Series` from `pandas`
+    - Data types: `DataFrame` (feature parts) and `Series` (targets) from `pandas`
 3) Run the search for alternatives:
-    - Method name determines whether sequential or simultaneous search is run.
+    - Method name (`search_sequentially()` / `search_simultaneously()`) determines whether
+      a sequential or a simultaneous search is run.
     - `k` determines the number of features to be selected.
     - `num_alternatives` determines ... you can guess what.
     - `tau_abs` determines by how many features the feature sets should differ.
       You can also provide a relative value (from the interval `[0,1]`) via `tau`, and change the dissimilarity `d_name` to `'jaccard'` (default is `'dice'`).
+    - `objective_agg` switches between the min-objective and the sum-objective in a simultaneous search.
+Has no effect in sequential search (which only returns one feature set, so there is no need to aggregate feature-set quality over feature sets).

 ```python
 import afs